-One of the major tools used in compiler development is the yacc (yet another compiler compiler) [John1975a] program by Steve Johnson.
+One of the major tools used in compiler development is the yacc (yet another compiler compiler) program by Steve Johnson.
 When this program was developed in the early 1970's, compiler generators were being generated by many universities and other research institutes.
 As Kernighan and Pike remark, Johnson's choice of name for his program is ironic in that his has endured while most of the others have now been retired.

 yacc reads in the specification of a language, and generates a program which parses that language.
 Note that this is not limited to "programming languages", but can be applied to any input that is structured.
-In addition to the nrws nroff-to-Wordstar program used to translate some articles for Microsystems, many applications are mentioned in the yacc paper.
-That manual mentions "compilers for C, APL, Pascal, RAT-FOR, etc, ..., a phototypesetter system, several desk calculators, a document retrieval system, and a Fortran debugging system" as programs which have been written in yacc.
-More recently, Cobol and Ada compilers have been constructed.
+Many applications of yacc are mentioned in the yacc manual. yacc is also part of the nrws nroff-to-Wordstar program used to translate some articles for Microsystems.
+The yacc manual mentions "compilers for C, APL, Pascal, RATFOR, etc, ..., a phototypesetter system, several desk calculators, a document retrieval system, and a Fortran debugging system" as programs which have been written in yacc.
+More recently, Cobol and Ada compilers have been constructed outside of the Labs.

 But syntax analysis is only one part of compilation.
 Another part is lexical analysis, or scanning of the input looking for certain kinds of tokens.
 For this, too, UNIX has an answer.
-The lex program by Mike Lesk and E. Schmidt [Lesk1975b] provides this function.
+The lex program by Mike Lesk and E. Schmidt provides this function.
 Since it is part of the UNIX tradition, of course, lex uses many of the same conventions.
 In particular, lex uses the same notation for "regular expressions" as is used in the editors and elsewhere to describe the patterns to be looked for.
 If you've mastered commands like /[hH]e/ in the editor, you already know how to construct expressions for lex.
 And of course it works with yacc.
 The naming conventions of these two programs are such that the output of both can be loaded together to form a working unit.
 Indeed many programs consist of yacc and lex outputs compiled and loaded together.

-Yacc was present in Version 6 (the manual page is dated late 1974); lex first appeared outside the labs in the PWB 1.0 release.
+Yacc was present in Version 6 (the manual page is dated late 1974); lex first appears outside the labs in the PWB 1.0 release.